More Luck with Lottery Syndicates

-Congalotto.com offers syndicates for three of the big international jackpots including US Mega Millions with 46 ticket lines/60 members, EuroMillions with 55 ticket lines/100 members and SuperEnaLotto at 86 ticket lines/90 members.
-They offer this through subscriptions of 1 week (3 draws in a week), 1 month, 3 month and 6 month subscriptions.
-Feedback on this site, says to make sure you careful what you click as the system automatically selects subscription when purchasing a ticket.
+Congalotto.com offers syndicates for three of the big international jackpots including US Mega Millions with 46 ticket lines/60 members, EuroMillions with 55 ticket lines/100 members, and SuperEnaLotto at 86 ticket lines/90 members.
+They offer this through subscriptions of 1 week (3 draws in a week), 1 month, 3 months, and 6-month subscriptions.
+Feedback on this site, says to make sure you care what you click as the system automatically selects a subscription when purchasing a ticket.

 Bigfatlottos.com and Syndicates

 Bigfatlottos.com is another place to go for syndicates – that’s all they do.
 They offer US Powerball at 35 lottery lines/70 shares, Mega Millions at 46 lottery lines/92 shares, and EuroMillions at 55 lottery lines/130 shares.
 It’s a good balance of tickets and shares/members to share in the winnings.

 Many of the syndicates offered by lotteries use a sequential number system.
 They change one number (either the bonus ball or one of the main numbers) in the lines owned by the syndicate.

 Most lottery syndicates offered by online lottery providers do so in some form of subscriptions either broken down at a weekly or monthly cost.
 Most of the big jackpots are played twice a week.
 Weekly means that you are automatically subscribed to your syndicate for two draws a week.
 Monthly means that you’re subscribed for eight draws.

 Winning is great but fighting among friends or co-workers is not great.
 Most of the complaints on syndicates involve arguments on who actually owns a share.
 This is complicated by the fact most private lottery syndicates are done verbally and not in writing.
 Playing an online lottery syndicate provides a safe and secure platform to ensure you own your share.